Tony Fennell

-Tony Fennell (born 16 November 1963) is a British musician, songwriter and producer.
-He was the lead singer, lyricist and musician for the band Ultravox from 1992 until 1994, as well as a writer and producer of music for television.
+Tony Fennell (born 16 November 1963) is a British musician, songwriter, composer and producer.
+He was the lead singer, lyricist and musician for the band Ultravox from 1992 until 1994, as well as a composer and producer of music for television.

 Fennell has signed publishing and recording contracts with Warner Brothers, Atlantic, EMI and BMG.
 His film and television credits include Disney, Nickelodeon, Viacom, HBO, PBS and Syfy as well as commercials for Dodge, Mattel and General Mills.